vladislav1muhlisov/vladislav1muhlisov.github.io/docs/projects/boss/quick-start.md

 ## Demo scene

-In case you would like to see the result even faster, you could use the `Demo` scene.
+You could use the `Demo` scene.

-Just open it from the `` folder.
-There you will find a simple scene with a placeholder for objects and a camera.
+Just open it from the `Assets/CyberRevolution/BreakableObjectsSystem/Examples/Demo` folder.
+There you will find a simple scene with a placeholder for objects.
 You can put your own objects in the placeholder to see how they break or simply press the `Play` button to see the default objects breaking.